 Pricing: Workzone has three plans: Team ($24 per user/month), Professional ($34 per user/month), and Enterprise ($43 per user/month).
 There is no free version, though you can take a demo tour of the software.

-Asana is another widely used project management system best suited for freelancers and small teams.
+Originally developed for project management teams tackling software development projects, Asana is another widely used project management system best suited for freelancers and small teams looking to manage complex projects.
 It is a feature-rich solution and resembles Monday.com in design and capabilities.
 A user-friendly interface is the biggest benefit of using Asana.
 It also integrates with hundreds of other apps, so you can work in a hassle-free manner.

 - Gantt charts and Kanban boards